The Department of Mathematics and Statistics offers:

 A word from the graduate coordinator

 We are very excited about our graduate program.
-It has been steadily growing and now has 33 students enrolled.
+It has been steadily growing.
+We have graduated 33 students in the last two years and have 9 more slated to graduate this year (2014-2015).
 We take a personal interest in each of our students.
 I think you will find our degree programs are very flexible.
-Each of them
+The program

 - has a minimum of required courses,